1994 Houston Astros season: Performance overview

-The Astros improved from a third-place finish the year prior, also the third consecutive year producing a winning percentage of .500 or better and third of 15 times over a span of 17 seasons through 2008, an era by far with the most consistency through that point in club history.
-The edition of the Astros commenced a string of seven consecutive showings each with both a winning record and finish no lower than second place through 1999, both unprecedented achievements in franchise history.
+The Astros improved from a third-place finish and record in 1993, their final season in the NL West division, to a record and second place in their first campaign in the NL Central in 1994, an increase in winning percentage by .049 points.
+It was the third consecutive year producing a winning percentage of .500 or better and third of 15 times over a span of 17 seasons through 2008, an era by far with the most consistency through that point in club history.
+This edition of the Astros commenced a string of seven consecutive showings each with both a winning record and finish no lower than second place in the NL Central division through 1999, both unprecedented achievements in franchise history.

-Offensively, the Astros led the Majors in doubles during the strike-shortened season (252) intentional walks (58) and sacrifice hits (73).
+Offensively, the Astros led the Majors in doubles during the strike-shortened season (252), intentional walks (58), and sacrifice hits (73).
 They had scored 602 runs (5.23 per game) and had allowed 503 runs (4.37 per game).

+On the strength of nearly unrivalled productivity in major league history, Bagwell unanimously won the NL Most Valuable Player Award (MVP), becoming the fourth player in National League history on whom to be voted in this manner, and the first Astros player to win the award.
+Bagwell succeeded third baseman Mike Schmidt of the Philadelphia Phillies in 1980 to be voted unanimously as the National League winner.

+Fellow "Killer B" Craig Biggio, who hit ahead of Bagwell in the order, led the league in doubles (44) and stolen bases (39).
+The third Astro to lead the league in doubles, Rusty Staub (1967) and César Cedeño (twice, 1971 and 1972), preceded Biggio.
+Further, Biggio became the first player in club history to lead the league in stolen bases.

+As such, the pair were each lauded with both of the Silver Slugger and Gold Glove Awards, distinguishing them as the first Astros to claim both of the trophies for the same season.
+It was the first time since 1983 that Houston boasted multiple Silver Slugger recipients (José Cruz and Dickie Thon), and the first since 1974 with multiple Gold Glove defenders (César Cedeño and Doug Rader).